-In continuing my previous post explaining all the necessities of Machu Picchu, this one will touch on the day trip and hike itself.
-Machu Picchu was certainly one of the highlights (but not the only one!) of our trip to Peru.
+In continuing my previous post explaining all the necessities of planning a trip to Machu Picchu, this post will touch on the day trip and hike itself.
+Machu Picchu was certainly one of the highlights (but not the only one!) of our trip to Peru and Bolivia!

 Preparing to visit Machu Picchu